 An assessment process must be seamless, fair, and provide uniformity.
 When you create a test and share it with a teammate, they might change the test settings.
 Some tests might involve termination on window violation, while some tests may allow candidates to leave the test window.
 When multiple candidates attempt the same test with varied test settings, the results can contain a bit of bias.
 To eliminate this and bring in a level of uniformity, we have the Master Settings-Test.

 What are the Master Settings?

-A. How to set up Master Settings?
+How to set up Master Settings?

-In case of any queries, please write to us at firstname.lastname@example.org
+For any queries, mail us at firstname.lastname@example.org